mainibet/minishell/HERE_I_AM.md

 11. Keep reading the man per function and update documentation according to the version
 - include valgrind -q check in the main makefile
 - do i have to have my ount makefile for my tests?
+- Check if all needed frees are made when malloc error or any other errors

 ## Done